 To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

-The Gold Coast Primary Health Network acknowledges the importance of reconciliation in building one world class health system for the families of the Yugambeh Language Region of South East Queensland.
-We aim to embed cultural understanding into our internal and external activities, striving for equal health, social and emotional wellbeing outcomes for Aboriginal and Torres Strait Islander peoples through a culturally informed, welcoming and proud environment.
+Gold Coast Primary Health Network acknowledges the importance of reconciliation with First Nations’ peoples and their cultures, in building one world class health system for the families of the Yugambeh Language Region of South East Queensland.
+Reconciliation, in the context of our organisation, represents embedding cultural understanding into our internal and external activities, and striving for equal health, social, and emotional well-being outcomes for First Nations’ peoples through a culturally informed, welcoming, and proud environment.

-Our Innovate RAP spans from February 2021 – December 2022, led by the RAP Committee with support from all teams within our organisation.
+Our Innovate RAP spans from March 2023 – March 2025, led by the RAP Committee with support from all teams within our organisation.

 As we move into implementation, GCPHN will work with the local Elders advisory groups to include further representation on the RAP committee.